← Reference Deep-Dives Reference Deep-Dive · Updated · 13 min read

 1. Behavioral walkthroughs

-Ask users to show you (or describe in detail) the last time they tried to accomplish a specific task.
+Ask users to describe the last time they tried to accomplish a specific task.
 Not what they usually do — what they actually did last Tuesday.
 The specificity of a recent, real event forces accuracy.
 Users cannot fabricate or generalize a specific event the way they can with hypothetical scenarios.

 2. Expectation gap analysis